Supported File Formats

 MPL2

 Time-based format similar to MicroDVD, format identifier is "mpl2".
 To save subtitles in MPL2 format, use subs.save("subtitles.txt", format_="mpl2").
-Implemented in pysubs2.mpl2.MPL2Format.
+Implemented in pysubs2.formats.mpl2.MPL2Format.

 Changed in version 0.2.2: Added support for MPL2 subtitle format.